-Parental burnout is not a fun place to be in.
-It’s even less fun during trying and challenging times.
+Parental burnout is a condition parents experience when they have exhausted their energy in every facet of their lives.
+From personal experience, it's not a fun place to be, even less so during trying and challenging times.
 If you’ve fallen into this trap, don’t worry, there are ways you can break out of it and even prevent it in the first place.

-I thought that it was normal to feel exhausted, drained, unfocused, and anxious all the time because I had 3 kids.
+I thought that it was normal to feel exhausted, drained, unfocused, and anxious all the time because I was a working mom.
 It was a feeling that followed me everywhere, even if I had a day off or was getting adequate sleep.

-What added fuel to the fire was a feeling of guilt and shame about my parenting skills.
-On top of this, I was suffering from undiagnosed post-partum depression and generalized anxiety.
+What added to the exhaustion were feelings of guilt & shame about my coping and parenting skills, undiagnosed postpartum depression, and generalized anxiety.

 What is parental burnout?